Cyb3rNet/GudTril/README.md

 >> GudTril by Cyb3r
 >>
->> PHP 5 Github API Librairy
+>> PHP 5 Github API Library
 >>
->> Version 0.2
+>> Version 0.3
 >>
 >> MIT Licence
 >>
 >> Uses github.com API
->> Uses CURL librairy
+>> Uses CURL library

 # Another PHP Github API Wrapper Librairy

-I needed to implement for a client some fonctionalities with the Github API but didn't like the suggested PHP librairy, so I decided to build another one on my time and to share it with the world.
-I'm not too happy with most of the implementation and there's still alot to do, but it paves the way to offer a full PHP 5 Github API Wrapper librairy for the masses.
+I needed to implement for a client some fonctionalities with the Github API but didn't like the suggested PHP library, so I decided to build another one on my time and to share it with the world.
+I'm not too happy with most of the implementation and there's still alot to do, but it paves the way to offer a full PHP 5 Github API Wrapper library for the masses.

 Fork it and play with it!